The Real Estate M&A and Private Equity Review: Singapore

 Overview of the market

 The enduring popularity of S-REITs has helped to strengthen the SGX's status as an Asian REIT hub, with S-REITs forming a cornerstone of the Singapore capital markets.
-With the addition of Frasers Logistics and Commercial Trust in April 2021, the FTSE Straits Time Index (STI) now includes five S-REITs with a combined index weighting of approximately 15 per cent, making it the third largest sector of the STI after Financial Services and Industrials.
-In addition, four out of five of the STI Reserve List stocks also comprising S-REITs.2
+With the addition of Frasers Logistics and Commercial Trust in April 2021, the FTSE Straits Time Index (STI) now includes seven S-REITs with a combined index weighting of approximately 15 per cent, making it the third largest sector of the STI after Financial Services and Industrials.
+In addition, four out of five of the STI Reserve List stocks also comprise S-REITs.

 Given Singapore's small geographic size and limited supply of land, it is natural that S-REITs have increasingly looked to overseas markets to grow.
-More than 85 per cent of the S-REITs and property trusts listed on the SGX have invested in assets outside Singapore, with a particular interest in Europe and the United States in recent years.
-Of the six new S-REITs listed in 2019 and 2020, four of them have investment mandates focused exclusively on the US with one focused on the United Kingdom.
+More than 83 per cent of the S-REITs and property trusts listed on the SGX have invested in assets outside Singapore, with a particular interest in Europe and the United States in recent years.

 S-REITs have become an important source of capital from Singapore for real estate investment both onshore and offshore, while providing a transparent and liquid market for institutional and retail investors to access a wide range of asset classes in diverse geographies.
-For the second consecutive year, Singapore topped Asian outbound real estate investment in 2019 at US$15 billion, comprising about one-third of total capital from Asia, although there was an approximately 31 per cent decline from US$17 billion registered in 2019.2 With social distancing and lockdowns becoming commonplace all over the world and the steep decline of international travel, asset classes such as hospitality and retail have been adversely affected.
+For the third consecutive year, Singapore topped Asian outbound real estate investment in 2020 at US$12.1 billion, comprising over one-third of total capital from Asia, although there was an approximately 31 per cent decline from US$17 billion registered in 2019.2 With social distancing and lockdowns becoming commonplace all over the world and the steep decline of international travel, asset classes such as hospitality and retail have been adversely affected.
 Conversely, we see an increasing popularity for 'future-proof' assets such as data centres, logistics and e-commerce properties.

-The large-scale secondary fundraising has been partly fuelled by a rising trend of S-REIT consolidations in the past two to three years.
-Since the first S-REIT merger in 2018, there have been another four S-REIT merger transactions announced.
-The most recent merger announced in January 2020 between CapitaLand Mall Trust and CapitaLand Commercial Trust is expected to create the third-largest REIT in Asia-Pacific and the largest in Singapore, was successfully completed in October 2020 despite the pandemic, the proposed merger between Sabana Shari'ah Compliant Industrial REIT (Sabana REIT) and ESR-REIT, whose managers are owned by ESR Cayman Limited, was voted down by Sabana REIT's unitholders.
+The trend of S-REIT consolidations saw mixed results in 2020.
+While the mega merger between CapitaLand Mall Trust and CapitaLand Commercial Trust to create CapitaLand Integrated Commercial Trust, the third-largest REIT in Asia-Pacific and the largest in Singapore, was successfully completed in October 2020 despite the pandemic, the proposed merger between Sabana Shari'ah Compliant Industrial REIT (Sabana REIT) and ESR-REIT, whose managers are owned by ESR Cayman Limited, was voted down by Sabana REIT's unitholders.
 Mergers allow S-REITs to scale up rapidly to compete more effectively with global competitors for quality assets, to achieve greater trading liquidity and access to a wider pool of institutional investors, and to diversify their exposure across geographies and asset classes.
 This could potentially lead to a more competitive cost of capital for the merged vehicles.
 For S-REITs managed by the same sponsor group, consolidation may also allow economies of scale to be realised.

-The Singapore commercial real estate sector also continues to see considerable activity from private equity (PE) funds attracted by the access to capital and talent, business-friendly environment and a favourable tax regime.
+The Singapore commercial real estate sector also continues to see considerable activity from private equity (PE) funds attracted by the access to capital and talent, the business-friendly environment and a favourable tax regime.
 The regulatory framework for fund managers solely managing PE real estate funds affords quite a lot of flexibility, with exemptions from licensing requirements generally available for such fund managers.
 In addition, the government continues to actively encourage and promote Singapore as a wealth and fund management hub.
 A significant development in this area is the introduction of a new corporate structure tailored specifically for investment funds known as the variable capital company (VCC).
 A key feature of the VCC is its flexibility.
 It has the ability to segregate the assets and liabilities of different sub-funds with different strategies (including real estate) under a single umbrella fund, with different pools of investors investing in each sub-fund.
-Unlike ordinary corporate structures, a VCC is suited for investment funds as it allows for redemption from out of capital without having to go through lengthy and onerous whitewash procedures as well as payment of dividends from out of capital.
+Unlike ordinary corporate structures, a VCC is suited for investment funds as it allows for redemption out of capital without having to go through lengthy and onerous whitewash procedures as well as payment of dividends from out of capital.
 While not specifically targeted at real estate PE funds, the VCC offers another fund structuring option that enhances the Singapore PE fund offerings.
 With over 250 VCCs incorporated in less than 18 months, the take-up rate of the VCC has been highly encouraging.
 Quite a number of these VCCs have been used as part of real estate fund strategies.

 Local real estate companies continue to use PE fund platforms as an alternative investment structure to expand their investor base and diversify their sources of capital.
 In recent years, they have continued to expand rapidly in this space and offer novel products in diverse asset classes.
-For example, Keppel Capital established a new private fund investment manager focused on alternative asset classes such as senior living, education and infrastructure.
 Beyond traditional PE funds, real estate fund managers in Singapore have also started to leverage on technology and look at complementary fundraising platforms, including establishing private credit funds offering financing to the real estate sector and even utilising crowdfunding platforms that give retail investors the opportunity to participate in real estate mezzanine debt financing.
 With Singapore at the forefront of the fintech sector, we foresee real estate players in Singapore continuing to adopt more innovative and technology-driven means of real estate investment.